josbeir/cakephp-docs-md/docs/3/en/development/configuration.md

 ### Logging Configuration

-See the [log-configuration](#log-configuration) for information on configuring logging in CakePHP.
+See the [Log Configuration](#log-configuration) for information on configuring logging in CakePHP.

 ### Email Configuration